jdittrich/userNeedResearchBook/text/prepareTheResearch.md

 >
 > *Participant 5, 2015-04-20*
 >
->  *  Tell reason for research: Improving communication with clients for freelancing designers.
+>  *  Tell the reason for research: Improving communication with clients for freelancing designers.
 >  *  Tell how the research session will be (asking, listening, observing; 30-60min)
 >  *  Ask to read consent form and sign if OK
 >